TheshyVN/Text_Classification_Defi-IA-2021/README.md

 ### Tutorial:

-For setting up the environment, we can check the version number of each package, which is presented in `requirements.txt`.
+For setting the environment, we can check the version number of each package, which is presented in `requirements.txt`.

 `python BERT_learning.py`